ShortlistShortlistedRemoved from shortlist 139

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Sportsman GEN85KIDF provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 7,000W along with a peak wattage of 8,750W.
-While propane-powered, it provides 6,300 rated watts and 7,900 starting watts.
+Thanks to its dual-fuel technology, the Sportsman GEN85KIDF delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 7,000W and a peak wattage of 8,750W.
+When propane-powered, it has 6,300 rated watts and 7,900 peak watts.

 The running time of the GEN85KIDF, with its 7 gallons fuel capacity, can reach around 10 hours at 50% load on a full tank of gasoline (fuel consumption around 0.7 GPH).
 With propane, it can reach around 6 hours (on a 20 lbs tank - propane consumption around 0.78 GPH).